Flex-10/BeautifullOdyssey/README.md

 ## Project Overview

-BeautifullOdyssey is a RimWorld mod that enhances the visual appeal of buildings from the Odyssey DLC by changing negative beauty values with positive ones.
+BeautifullOdyssey is a RimWorld mod that enhances the visual "level" of buildings from the Odyssey DLC by changing negative beauty values with positive ones.

 ## Features